shlomif/shlomif-tech-diary/do-you-want-to-be-a-hacker-monarch.md

 ------------

 How do I become a hacker?
-A hacker, or an action hero, is someone who like the myth of David vs. Goliath illustrates - http://www.shlomifish.org/philosophy/philosophy/putting-all-cards-on-the-table-2013/DocBook5/putting-all-cards-on-the-table-2013/david_and_goliath.html - does not accept his fate, and bends or even breaks the rules to earn his victory.
+A hacker, or an action hero, is someone who, like the myth of David vs. Goliath illustrates - http://www.shlomifish.org/philosophy/philosophy/putting-all-cards-on-the-table-2013/DocBook5/putting-all-cards-on-the-table-2013/david_and_goliath.html , does not accept his fate, and bends or even breaks the rules to earn his victory.
 This is while a tragic hero is bound by many invisible or even written rules, and accepts his fate, which is almost certainly death, stagnation and destruction.

-To further understand the point see:
+To further understand the point, see:

 * https://www.youtube.com/watch?v=anEuw8F8cpE - modernisation of David vs.
 Goliath from the the first Indiana Jones film.